 Cow Tales

 One cow, however, was the exception.
 Rebellious and spiteful, she kicked and fought each milking.
 One day I went along to the pasture to lend emotional support to my sister Rhoda.
-I was smart enough to stay outside the fence while the cow endured the milking.
+I was smart enough to stay outside the fence while the cow endured milking.
 Just as she was finishing, Rhoda reached to pull the milk bucket out from under the cow.
 This time, the cow decided enough was enough.
 With a deliberate kick of her leg, she upset the entire contents of the milk bucket onto the ground and ran down the hill.

-The cow failed to reckon with Rhoda’s temper, for Rhoda promptly ran down the hill after her and grabbed her tail.
+Let me tell you, it was the wrong thing for this cow to do.
+The cow failed to reckon with Rhoda’s temper.
+Rhoda promptly ran down the hill after her and grabbed her tail.
 Then, wasting not a minute, Rhoda dragged that poor animal up the hill by the tail, both of them walking backward all the way to the top of the hill.
 What a sight!

 It was one of those you-had-to-see-it-to-believe-it moments.
 I was absolutely no help because I was doubled over with laughter.
 Rhoda proceeded to pull that cow to the respective spot and placed the milk bucket under her once more.
-How there was any milk left in that udder is beyond me, but Rhoda managed to squeeze some more milk from it while the cow stood perfectly still.
+How there was any milk left in that udder is beyond me.
+Yet Rhoda managed to squeeze some more milk from it while the cow stood perfectly still.
 She stood there meekly as if to say, “I won’t ever do that again.”
 She never did.

 Alas, a few days later, Rhoda took a blanket and library book to the same cow pasture.
 She stretched out on her blanket next to the creek and read to her heart’s content.
 When it was time to head back to the house, Rhoda picked up her blanket and library book and meandered through the pasture.
 Suddenly, she met up with the same cow.
 This time, the cow was not docile.
 She kicked up her heels and ran after Rhoda.